Introducing a new platform for strategic growth

 A platform company is a business that creates foundational technology upon which other companies are born and scaled.
 The businesses that have world-changing strategic exits or become large, sustainable and independent franchises are platform companies.

-A platform company is a company that creates technology-driven, automation-focused and deeply integrated approaches to solving business challenges.
-The platform business model is not only good for customers, it’s a massive differentiator.
+To become a platform company, create technology-driven, automation-focused and deeply integrated approaches to solving business challenges.
+The platform business model is not only good for customers, it’s a massive differentiator as it pulls many disparate product, use cases and value propositions into one offering.

 Here are four keys to becoming a platform company by enabling — and nailing — the move from feature to product to platform: